ncatlab/nlab-content/pages/5079.md

 $$ LocGrp \to Topos $$
 is not an [[embedding]] into [[Topos]], but it can be shown to be so when restricted to prodiscrete localic groups.
 One can also characterize the toposes that are sheaves on a prodiscrete localic group as the [[Galois topos|Galois toposes]].

 Most of these results have corresponding facts for pro-[[groupoids]] and prodiscrete localic groupoids.
+However, in full generality, the category of (even surjective) pro-groupoids does not embed into localic groupoids, since the category of [[pro-sets]] (= categorically discrete pro-groupoids) does not embed into locales (= categorically discrete localic groupoids).

 ## References